yaruopooner/llvm-build-shells/readme.md

 </div>

-This script supports the LLVM binary generation.
+This script checks out, patches and builds the supplied LLVM version.
-The script performs the following steps at a time.
+It does not install LLVM.

-The script dose not install LLVM.
+It performs the following steps:
 -   LLVM checkout
 -   apply patch
 -   project generation
 -   project build

-This script was made in reference to the following URL.
+This script was made using this as a guide.
 <http://llvm.org/docs/GettingStarted.html>

 # ps1<a id="sec-1" name="sec-1"></a>